-Enhanced PPIP is a subsidy scheme that helps parents who have enrolled their children in selected Private Intervention Centres (PICs) defray the cost of intervention.
-It is a means-tested scheme; however, parents who do not qualify for the subsidy can still enroll their children in the PIC.
+Enhanced PPIP is a means-tested scheme which provides subsidy that helps parents who have enrolled their children in selected Private Intervention Centres (PICs) defray the cost of the programme.
+Parents who do not qualify for the subsidy can still enroll their children in the PIC.

 Some PICs also offer child care and pre-school services, so parents who want to enroll their child in such services may want to check with the centres.

 In addition, there are a number of private pre-schools and specialised therapy centres that can support the child’s developmental needs.

 Development Support (DS) and Learning Support (LS) programme